Dreak618/CSC172Project1/README.txt

 Decrypts binary block by block
 Outputs decrypted block with same formatting as original

-Well encapsulated so that individual function methods cnanot be accessed from outside the package Encrypter/Decrypter located inside central CipherMethods class to avoid redundancy
+Well encapsulated so that individual function methods cannot be accessed from outside the package Encrypter/Decrypter located inside central CipherMethods class to avoid redundancy

 As part of encrypter/decrypter, the program has methods for encrypting and decrypting individual blocks, writing the